-Participants should:
+33. Participants should:

-- 1. Always follow the Rules of Procedure (section 3 of this document will give you a basic understanding). - 2.
-Wait for the Chair to invite them to speak (the Chair should try to allow time for contributions from both delegates and observers). - 3.
-Make interventions brief, concise and to the point. - 4.
-Liaise with other participants and, where appropriate, make joint interventions to avoid the same points being made repeatedly. - 5.
-Bear in mind the principles and objectives on which the Convention is based. - 6.
-Be patient. - 7.
-Distribute documents by asking the Secretariat staff to place them in delegates' pigeon holes or placing them on tables designated for this purpose. - 8.
-Expect to engage in an appropriate and polite manner with other participants.
-Instances of physical or verbal abuse should be reported to the Secretary-General. - 9.
-Respect areas that are designated for delegates or for the Secretariat only.
+- a) Always follow the Rules of Procedure (section 3 of this document will give you a basic understanding). - b) Wait for the Chair to invite them to speak (the Chair should try to allow time for contributions from both delegates and observers). - c) Make presentations and interventions brief, concise and to the point.
+The Chair may call a speaker to order if the comments are not relevant to the subject under discussion or the person is not getting to the point. - d) Liaise with other participants and, where appropriate, make joint interventions to avoid the same points being made repeatedly. - e) Bear in mind the principles and objectives on which the Convention is based. - f) Be patient and respectful. - g) Stay seated during a secret ballot. - h) Distribute documents by asking the Secretariat staff to place them in delegates' pigeon holes or placing them on tables designated for this purpose.

+- i) Expect to engage in an appropriate and polite manner with other participants.
+Instances of physical or verbal abuse should be reported to the Secretary-General. - Respect areas that are designated for delegates or for the Secretariat only.

-Participants should not:
+34. Participants should not:

-- Interrupt, except to seek clarification (only Representatives of Parties may raise points of order). - Heckle other delegates or observers; they too have a right to express their opinion. - 3.
-Attack other participants. - 4.
-Use the meeting for demonstrations. - 5.
-Seek to obtain information dishonestly during meetings of the Conference of the Parties.
+- a) Interrupt the business of the CoP, except to make a point of order (only Representatives of Parties may raise points of order). - b) Heckle other delegates or observers; they too have a right to express their opinion. - c) Attack other participants. - d) Use the meeting for demonstrations. - e) Seek to obtain information dishonestly during meetings of the Conference of the Parties.

-7 - Numbering of documents
+Numbering of Documents

-Document numbering system
+35. Document numbering system